stefano-pogliani/dotfiles/README.MacOS.md

 # Fetch this repo and install configs.
 git clone --recursive https://github.com/stefano-pogliani/dotfiles.git cd dotfiles

+# Set the appropriate profile for the system.
+# We can override in CLI but this helps to avoid mistakes.
+echo 'work' > .profile

 # NOTE: Many plugins are installed as part of this.
 make provision PROFILE=work
 # To update the local configuration on a provisioned system: